synkfr/ArenaLite/README.md

 - **Safety Options** – Join protection and anti-cleanup buffs are fully configurable (or disable them entirely).
 - **Storage Choices** – Player stats persist to YAML by default with optional MySQL support.
 - **Optional Hooks** – Integrates with FastAsyncWorldEdit (FAWE), PlaceholderAPI, and Vault when present.
+- **Safe Regen** – During arena regeneration, players inside the arena are teleported to that arena's set spawn and have movement locked until regen finishes.
+- **Placeholders & Leaderboards** – PlaceholderAPI support for player stats and per-kit leaderboards (see Wiki for full list).

 ## Commands